Skip to content

 Role of the organisation

 The US Securities and Exchange Commission (SEC or ‘the Commission’) is the principal US federal agency that is responsible for administering the federal securities laws.
-Since the time of its establishment, in 1934, the federal securities laws have set forth the SEC’s broad authority and responsibility to prescribe the methods to be followed in the preparation of accounts and the form and content of financial statements to be filed under those laws, as well as the responsibility to ensure that investors are furnished with other information necessary for investment decisions.
-To assist it in meeting this responsibility the SEC historically has looked to private-sector standard-setting bodies to develop accounting principles and standards.
+The federal securities laws set forth the SEC’s broad authority and responsibility to prescribe the methods to be followed in the preparation of accounts and the form and content of financial statements to be filed under those laws.
+The SEC historically has looked to private-sector standard-setting bodies to develop accounting principles and standards.

-Since its formation in 1973, the Financial Accounting Standards Board (FASB) has established standards of financial accounting for the preparation of financial reports by nongovernmental entities.
-The FASB operates as part of the Financial Accounting Foundation (FAF), a private sector, not-for-profit organization.
+The Financial Accounting Standards Board (FASB) is recognised by the SEC as the designated accounting standard-setter for domestic issuers; the FASB also establishes financial accounting and reporting standards for use by US private companies and not-for-profit organisations.
 The FASB publishes its standards in the FASB Accounting Standards Codification™.
-The standards in this codification are collectively commonly referred to as ‘US GAAP’.
+The standards in that codification are collectively commonly referred to as ‘US GAAP’.

 Website